ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedembededimagesource.md

 **Note:** Open dev console to track possible errors.
 If any occurs, test failed.

-1. Use 'Insert Media Embed' and put there any image address.
-For example google logo.
+1. Use 'Insert Media Embed' and put there any image URL.
 2. Change editor mode to `source mode` two times.

 	**Expected:** The `wysiwyg mode` loads normally.